Living As God’s People

 Seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
 For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust (2 Peter 1:3,4).

 Therefore we have every encouragement to be able to live as God intends, through His power.
-So we need never despair.
-Though the power of sin has been conquered and we have Christ’s life within us, we need to put on and live out of the new self.
+Though the power of sin has been conquered and we have Christ’s life within us, we are to put on and live out of the new self.
 How can we do this?
 It is our thinking which first needs to change:

 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect (Romans 12:2).